SocialiteProviders/Providers/src/Saml2/README.md

 ],
 ```

+#### Single logout

+**Warning!** Please note that the SAML2 Single Logout feature is a best effort way of centralized logout.
+With the current state of affairs it requires special circumstances to work.
+You have to set your session config `same_site = 'none'` and `secure = true` for it to work which has serious security implications.
+Please always make sure you understand the risks before using this feature.

-You can also enable a SingleLogoutService on your Service Provider.
-Add a GET route where you log the user out and generate the SAML2 logout response:
+You can enable the SingleLogoutService on your Service Provider by adding a GET route where you log the user out and generate the SAML2 logout response:
 ```php
 Route::post('/auth/logout', function () {
     $response = Socialite::driver('saml2')->logout();